garfieldbanks/MonsterSanctuaryMods/README.md

 - No more prerequisites or level requirements for skills.
 - Skill points can now go negative.
 Everything is saved and loaded properly so you can always unlearn skills later to get back to 0.
 - Ultimates can now be chosen at any level.
 Ultimate mana cost is pretty high so you probably won't be able to make use of them until you get mana passives/food/weapons/accessories.
+- Diamond blocks, levitatable blocks, green vines and melody walls are removed.
+- Torches are initialized enkindled.

 ## Credits
 I used the monster sanctuary mods of [eradev](https://github.com/Eradev) and [evaisadev](https://github.com/EvaisaDev) as examples.
 Thank you!